 Professional services in conjunction with the development of the University Welcome Center (Architects & Engineers No. 685-13); Dake Wells Architecture, for a fixed fee of $378,000 plus reimbursable expenses.
 Additional service of up to $30,000 as described in this agreement may be authorized and approved as necessary.

 Professional services in conjunction with the HVAC system replacement study for McDonald Arena (Architects & Engineers No. 686-13); Ross & Baruzzini, for a fixed fee of $67,560 plus reimbursable expenses.
 Additional services of up to $15,000 as described in this agreement may be authorized and approved as necessary.

 Approval of a resolution granting a license agreement with the City of Springfield and the Watershed Committee of the Ozarks to allow improvements to be made to the detention areas at the southwest corner of National Avenue and Grand Street (Land No. 107-13).

-Ratification of Lease Agreement at Robert W. Plaster Center for Free Enterprise and Business Development with CellARide, LLC (Agreement No. 325-13).
+Ratification of Lease Agreement at Robert W. Plaster Free Enterprise Center with CellARide, LLC (Agreement No. 325-13).